The 2025 Legislative Session will commence on Monday, January 13th and is expected to conclude on Sunday, April 27th.

 Jan 23 - Public hearing in the Senate Committee on Ways & Means 4pm

-Feb 13 - Scheduled for Executive session in the Senate Committee on Ways & Means at 4pm
+Mar 13 - Scheduled for public hearing in the House Committee on Appropriations at 4pm (Subject to change).
+(Committee Materials)

 - 2025-2027 Operating Budget (HB 1198 | SB 5167)